Cynthia D. Bertelsen is an author and photographer with expertise in international culinary history and foodways.

 She was born in Sacramento, California into a family of academics.
 She spent her early years in Pullman, Washington, later moving to Gainesville, Florida when her father took a position at the university there.

-She graduated from Eckerd College with a B.A. in Latin American Studies, and after graduating, joined the Peace Corps, training for her home economics posting in Paraguay first in Ponce, Puerto Rico before arriving in Fram, Paraguay, a village comprised of native Paraguayans, as well as Japanese and Ukrainian immigrants.
+After graduating from Eckerd College with a B.A. in Latin American Studies, she joined the Peace Corps.
+She trained for her home-economics posting \in Ponce, Puerto Rico, before arriving in Fram, Paraguay, a village comprised of native Paraguayans, as well as Japanese and Ukrainian immigrants.

 When she returned to the United States, she earned a Master’s degree in history from the University of Wisconsin-River Falls and a Master’s degree in Human Nutrition & Foods from Virginia Tech in Blacksburg, Virginia.
 In 1994, she attended the University of Wisconsin-Milwaukee and received a Master’s degree in Library and Information Science.

 She also attended several short courses at Le Cordon Bleu cooking school in Paris.

 Bertelsen worked as a nutritionist while living in Honduras, Haiti, Morocco, and Burkina Faso, where she also studied and cooked the cuisines of those countries and regions.
 In between Morocco and Burkina Faso, she lived in Cedar Key, Florida, where she wrote 81 weekly food columns devoted to food history, “Thoughts of Food and Such,” for the local newspaper, The Cedar Key Beacon.
 While in Morocco, she wrote and produced a fund-raising international cookbook for the International school – T he Communal Bowl: A Celebration of the World’s Food – and worked as a Peace Corps trainer on maternal and infant nutrition.